GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 # Functions

-Functions in JavaScript in a lot of ways behave like functions in other languages, but they do have some fairly unique characteristics such as function expressions (both named and unnamed), function constructors for creating objects, and self-infoking functions.
-Part of the unique nature of JavaScript functions is the fact that they are actually objects and can be treated like other objects (they have methods, properties, etc and can be assigned to other objects and avaibles)
+Functions in JavaScript in a lot of ways behave like functions in other languages, but they do have some fairly unique characteristics such as function expressions (both named and unnamed), function constructors for creating objects, and self-invoking functions.
+Part of the unique nature of JavaScript functions is the fact that they are actually objects and can be treated like other objects (they have methods, properties, etc and can be assigned to other objects and available)

 ## Standard functions